 Natick is a medium-sized town located in the state of Massachusetts.
 With a population of 36,137 people and seven constituent neighborhoods, Natick is the 48th largest community in Massachusetts.

 Natick home prices are not only among the most expensive in Massachusetts, but Natick real estate also consistently ranks among the most expensive in America.

 Natick is a decidedly white-collar town, with fully 93.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Natick is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Natick who work in management occupations (17.67%), sales jobs (10.82%), and teaching (9.69%).

 Also of interest is that Natick has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Natick is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Indic languages and Chinese.